 Be sure to bring along shoes to match each outfit.
-(Note, you do not need shoes for beach photos).

 Try your clothing on in advance to be sure it fits comfortably and is flattering.
 Bend over, sit down, etc. and make sure that you don’t have skin showing where it shouldn’t be in certain positions and that you’re able to do such movements.

 Make sure each piece of clothing is clean and wrinkle-free.

 I recommend wearing a solid color or something with a splash of color to it for a nice contrast in your photos.
 Bring a variety of colors – preferably not 3 blue outfits.
 Avoid horizontal stripes, loud patterns, and shirts with writing or big logos on the front.
 Solid colors work best.
 We want the clothes to accent you; not the other way around.

 If you intend to wear a “strappy” dress or light-colored clothing, be sure to wear or bring the appropriate undergarments that will not show in your photos.